- What is a doula?

 Not at all.
 Doulas are non-medical, non-clinical companions.
 We don’t diagnose or treat.
 We work alongside (and not instead of) midwives to provide the best support and care for you, and we are also there to help you navigate the medical system, whilst advocating for your wishes and hopes.

 Doulas can however be described as ‘lay midwives’, in that we are guardians of birth as a powerful, beautiful transition to be experienced and celebrated, with love, support and care.
-In a way, we are keepers of ancient knowledge and techniques that have been used for centuries by and for birthing women.
+In a way, we are keepers of ancient knowledge and techniques that have been used for centuries by and for birthing women and people.

 - Ah.
-So do I need to be a hippie, new age, boho kinda gal to have a doula?
+So do I need to be a hippie, new age, boho person to have a doula?

 Nope.
 You don’t need to be anything to have a doula, other than yourself!
-No two women are the same, and no two births are the same.
+No two people are the same, and no two births are the same.

-There’s a doula for everyone – that’s a core belief of the doula network I’m a part of.
+There’s a doula for everyone – and that’s also a core belief of the doula network I’m a part of.

 - Do you only go to homebirths?

 I go to all births, regardless of where they take place.
-I’m comfortable in homebirths, birth centres, hospitals.
+I’m comfortable in homebirths, birth centres, hospitals and medical theatres.
 It’s your choice!